-At Inkwenkwezi Private Game Reserve, we have a large variety of plant and wildlife.
+At Inkwenkwezi Private Game Reserve, we have a large variety of plants and wildlife.
 We get as close as possible to the animals without disturbing them, affording you a once in a lifetime experience.
 We have over 11 vehicles from which you can enjoy your game viewing.

 Inkwenkwezi has five different regional eco-systems (biomes) and a tidal saltwater estuary, with ebb and flow, within the reserve.
 Included in this is an Umtiza tree forest (the second largest population in South Africa – more than 300 trees in a 1ha area).
 The Umtiza listeriana is a rare tree species in the legume family, found only in a small area of the Eastern Cape.